ONSgeo/geospatial-training/_docs/practical_geog_and_stats.md

 ## Geospatial Tools

 ### Open Source
 There are many excellent open source geospatial resources and tools available.
-We would specficially recommend the following:
+We would specifically recommend the following:

 **QGIS** is a desktop GIS tool which will allow you to quickly load and visualise your data.
 This software is used by geospatial experts across the world and is the leading free and open source GIS software.
 If you want to use geospatial data and don't know how to code, this is a great way to get started.
 Take a look at our [Introduction to QGIS training](https://onsgeo.github.io/geospatial-training/docs/intro_to_qgis) for a walkthrough of tasks you might end up doing in a statistical context.
 To install QGIS at ONS you will need to request it via Service Desk; after approval install can be completed via the software centre.